jlndk/devoops/report/29_Process-Security.md

 ### Penetration Testing
 Through a combination of security testing done by an internal team and an external team, the following have been discovered about the system:

 * The simulator API is hardcoded into the codebase.
-IT should instead be securely stored in an API key store or in the environment variables, even if it is currently required to be a specific known value based on the spec.
+It should instead be securely stored in an API key store or in the environment variables, even if it is currently required to be a specific known value based on the spec.
 * No vulnerabilities was found on the website, likely due to how much the chosen web framework ASP.NET handles out of the box.
   * No SQL injection, due to the use of the Entity Framework ORM.
   * No Cross-site Request Forgery, thanks to ASP.NET’s automatic form security.